Glossary of Terms

-BEANIE: Small, round skull-cap, well fitted and made from many many fabrics, often from wool.
+BEANIE: Small, round skull-cap, well fitted and made from many fabrics, often from wool.

-BOATER: Flat top hardened hat with a flat crown and brim, first worn by children in the 19th century and now worn by men, women and children the world over.
+BOATER: A hat term defined by its origin.
+Flat top hardened hat with a flat crown and brim, first worn by children in the 19th century and now worn by men, women and children the world over.

 BOONIE HAT: Soft wide brimmed hat also known as a bush hat, worn by people working rurally.

 BOWLER: Hard hat with a round-shaped crown and a rolled brim, first used by horseback riders, and today associated with equestrian sports.

 CHADOR: Made from fabric, head wrap used by Moslem women, often out of black fabric.